phreeza/manuscript_axon_potentials/doc/manuscript.md

 next to the first electrode $V(z_0,t_m)$ for each timepoint.
 The membrane voltage at the other locations was then determined by the traveling wave
 assumption: $V(z_n,t_m) = V(z_0,t_m-\frac{z_n-z_0}{v})$, using linear
 interpolation between timepoints.
+The model assumption of a single line of axons at a fixed distance is a strong simplification, since the fibers are most likely distributed all around the electrode.
+The distance parameter $\rho$ can be thought of as an average distance in this simplification.

 To aid the convergence of the algorithm, an initial guess for the density of the fibers was set by hand.
 Initializing the guess to constant or fully random density caused a failure to converge, but we found that several gaussian-like initial guesses converged to an almost identical solution, meaning that the specific initial guess did not significantly alter the fit result.
+The results shown here were obtained with an initial guess of a gaussian with amplitude 12, mean at penetration depth
+$725 \mu$m, and standard deviation $400 \mu$m.
 <!--
 * Show how a dipole emerges in simple case
 * Flesh out frequency response